7 Ways to Survive 2017

 1. Bloom where you are planted and stop believing you're not powerful enough.

-One of my favourite quotes by Steve Jobs is this one: "Those who are crazy enough to think they can change the world usually do."
+One of my favourite quotes by Steve Jobs is this one: "The people who crazy enough to think they can change the world are the ones who do."
 When I look at the lives and personalities of successful individuals such as Jobs they all seem to have one thing in common: they are or were 'ordinary' people with extraordinary belief(s), drive and intentions.

 Your unique gift, talents or skills + the power of the ripple effect = proof one person can make a difference

 Pro-tip: Reading positive affirmations everyday is a great way to train your mind to be, well, more positive (sorry to be Captain Obvious here).
 I like these affirmations by Sarah Petruno but you can always personalise them to suit your needs.
 Gold Womyn makes really pretty ones too.

 Anyone can tell you to get sufficient rest or to wake up early but the key is to sleep early.
 I tend to sleep late and then wake up early, which makes me mentally exhausted and less productive during the day.
 If you can be more disciplined about winding down before bedtime and going to sleep early you'll feel more productive and energetic the next day.
 Productivity is not just about managing your time but also your energy.

 Pro tip: Exercising helps me to sleep earlier and achieve a good night's rest.
 Exercise doesn't have to be a drag.
 Stay active by doing something you enjoy, even if it's going for a walk in your favourite park.

 3. Get yourself together and exude positive energy (aura).